How Long Can You Eat Yogurt After the Expiration Date?

 Best By Date

 • The "best by" date signifies the date until which the product is expected to taste its best.
-Consuming yogurt after this date may result in changes in taste and texture.
+Consuming yogurt after this date may can increase the likelihood of changes in taste and texture.

 Factors Affecting Yogurt Shelf Life